 You must have already created an application and enabled Strategic Modeling.
 If you want to use a custom template (customized using Oracle Smart View for Office) to create the model, it must already be uploaded.

-Watch this tutorial video to learn more about creating a Strategic Modeling model.
+Learn about creating a Strategic Modeling model.

 To create a Strategic Modeling model:

 - From the Home page, click Strategic Modeling , and then click Models .